Skip to main content

 • The university requires students living off-campus to update their current and accurate local address in the university's student information system, Workday.
 As with all student records, the university will maintain local address records within all applicable FERPA regulations.

 • It is a best practice in higher education for institutions to know where their students live and how to reach them efficiently.
-When there are emergencies or safety concerns, it is critical that the university have the ability to contact students in various ways, sometimes in-person.
+When there are emergencies or safety concerns, it is critical that the university have the ability to contact students in various ways, sometimes in-person or through emergency contacts.
+Universities are also required to request emergency contact information for situations when a student might be missing.

 • The policies for off-campus living for Calvin students can be found on our Off Campus Living policy page.
 Local ordinances about occupancy, parking, garbage, mowing, shoveling, and noise are all important.
 Students are subject to the authority of the City of Grand Rapids (or other localities, such as Kentwood, depending where they live) and could face follow up from the Calvin officials if local authorities or neighbors report concerns to the university.